lopudesigns/weapp/README.md

 ## Getting involved

-We at Ezira really appreciate help from the community.
+We at WeYouMe really appreciate help from the community.
 We want to make the weapp project as friendly as possible to contributors.
 It doesn't matter if you are a beginner looking for a place to improve your skills or just want to help us build something great.
 If you would like to contribute, but don't know what to work on, check our [Contributing guide][contributing].

 ## Backers

-Ezira is an MIT-licensed open source project.
+WeYouMe is an MIT-licensed open source project.
 It's an independent project with its ongoing development made possible entirely thanks to the support by these awesome backers.

 ## Partners